mlswg/mls-protocol/draft-ietf-mls-protocol.md

 associated with the leaf nodes.

 No participant in an MLS group knows the private key associated with every node in the tree.
-Instead, each member is assigned to a leaf of the tree, which determines the subset of private keys it knows.
+Instead, each member is assigned to a leaf of the tree which determines the subset of private keys it knows.
 The credential stored at that leaf is one provided by the member.

 In particular, MLS maintains the members' views of the tree in such